matthewhuiatx/autonomous-drone-platform/README.md

 land
 ```

-This commands the simulated drone to take off to 10 meters, fly to the GPS waypoint, hold position, return home when commanded, and land when commanded.
+This commands the simulated drone to:

+1. take off to 10 meters
+2. fly to the GPS waypoint
+3. hold position at the waypoint
+4. return home when commanded
+5. land when commanded

 ---